yuichkun/raycast-anki-ai-agent/spec.md

 2. **Correct Deck Selection**
    - Add cards to the correct deck based on user's desired destination
-   - Use pre-configured deck mapping to determine target deck
+   - Use pre-configured deck configuration to determine target deck

 ### Nice-to-Have Features (Built into the `add-card` tool)